Skin Deep The Dream Factory

 In those Hollywood dream factories, there are many Jews whose talent lights up an industry.
 They can’t resist the challenge to light up the world.
 Neither could Chagall, Rothko, Modigliani, Pollock, Mahler, Kafka, Medlessohn, Marx, Trotsky, Freud, or Einstein.
 Some 22% of all Nobel Prize nominees have been Jewish.
 The Jewish desire to light up the world, and their success in doing so, is totally disproportionate to their numbers.
 At all times and in all places, you will find the Jew yearning to light up the world - whether he has Torah or not.
 Without Torah however, he will find that there are many blind alleys and dark crevices, places of unredeemed illusion and selfishness, that come from his “light.”
 When a Jew lights up the world with Torah, he finds no dark places, no self-indulgence, no immorality, no freakishness, no blind alleys that lead to nothing more than his own ego.
 He has chosen to light up the world with a light which is True - from Aleph to Tav.

-By: Rabbi Yaakov Asher Sinclair
+by Rabbi Yaakov Asher Sinclair